orkan/winamp/README.md

    [4] Skip (default) - don't change anything and skip to next entry [5] Exit - return to prompt line
 ```

+For more information and options type: `vendor\bin\winamp rebuild --help`

 ## Media folder
 The user [Media folder] structure should be organized into sub folders each named with Regular Expressions notation, describing letters range of filenames they are holding, ie. [A-Z] or [0-9].